Use MLflow models in batch deployments

 The model has been trained using an XGBBoost classifier and all the required preprocessing has been packaged as a scikit-learn pipeline, making this model an end-to-end pipeline that goes from raw data to predictions.

-The information in this article is based on code samples contained in the azureml-examples repository.
-To run the commands locally without having to copy/paste YAML and other files, clone the repo and then change directories to the cli/endpoints/batch if you are using the Azure CLI or sdk/endpoints/batch if you are using our SDK for Python.
+The example in this article is based on code samples contained in the azureml-examples repository.
+To run the commands locally without having to copy/paste YAML and other files, first clone the repo and then change directories to the folder:

 git clone https://github.com/Azure/azureml-examples --depth 1